YuvashreeMagesh/skincancer/README.md

 - Enhanced clinical decision-making by providing healthcare professionals with reliable diagnostic assistance.
 - Potential for improved patient outcomes through timely diagnosis and treatment.

-## Future Directions
-- Integration of additional data sources and advanced imaging techniques to further improve classification accuracy.
-- Exploration of deep learning architectures and algorithms for more robust and efficient skin lesion classification.
-- Collaboration with healthcare institutions for real-world validation and deployment of the developed system.